MaoZiming/papers/7-datacenter/72-lightvm.md

 * Protocol is expensive.
 Each operation requires sending a message and receiving an acknowledgement; each triggers a software interrupts.
   * When the toolstack wants to talk to backend (`dom0`) or the front end VM, it needs to cross the Xen Hypervisor.
 * As we increase the number of VMs, so does the load on this protocol.
-* one fundamental problem with the XenStore is its centralized, filesystem-like API which is simply too slow for use during VM creation and boot, requiring tens of inter- rupts and privilege domain crossings.
+* one fundamental problem with the XenStore is its centralized, filesystem-like API which is simply too slow for use during VM creation and boot, requiring tens of interrupts and privilege domain crossings.

-> The insight here is that the hypervisor already acts as a sort of centralized store, so we can extend its functionality to implement our noxs (no XenStore) mechanism.
+> The insight here is that the hypervisor already acts as a sort of centralized store, so we can extend its functionality to implement our noxs (no XenStore) mechanism [based on shared memory].

-## LightVM

-LightVM does not use the XenStore for VM creation or boot anymore, using instead a lean driver called noxs that addresses the scalability problems of the XenStore by enabling direct communication between the frontend and backend drivers via shared memory instead of relaying messages through the XenStore.
-Because noxs does not rely on a message passing protocol but rather on shared pages mapped in the guest’s address space, reducing the number of software interrupts and domain crossings needed for VM operations (create/save/resume/migrate/destroy).

-- Chaos: provides a toolstack optimized for paravirtualized guests.

 ## Use cases
-JIT service instantiation in mobile edge computing, lightweight compute services like AWS Lambda
+* JIT service instantiation in mobile edge computing, lightweight compute services like AWS Lambda

-LightVM exposes a clear trade-off between performance and portability/usability.
+* LightVM exposes a clear trade-off between performance and portability/usability.
 Unikernels provide the best performance, but require non-negligible development time and manual tweaking to get an image to compile against a target application.
 Further, debugging and extracting the best performance out of them is not always trivial since they do not come with the rich set of tools that OSes such as Linux have

-The use cases we presented show that there is a real need for lightweight virtualization, and that it is possible to si- multaneously achieve both good isolation and performance on par or better than containers.
+* The use cases we presented show that there is a real need for lightweight virtualization, and that it is possible to simultaneously achieve both good isolation and performance on par or better than containers.
 However, there is a development price to be paid: unikernels offer best performance but require significant engineering effort which is useful for highly popular apps (such as TLS termination) but likely too much for many other applications.
-Instead, we have proposed Tinyx as a midway point: creating Tinyx images is streamlined and (almost) as simple as creating containers, and performance is on par with that of Docker containers
+Instead, we have proposed **Tinyx** as a midway point: creating Tinyx images is streamlined and (almost) as simple as creating containers, and performance is on par with that of Docker containers

+## Downside

+* This is a solution requiring Xen-based hypervisor: majority of the users on the clouds are running in some cloud VMs.
+* For containers on Linux, user namespace is the default mechanism.
+But the paper did not compare against these.